CUBigDataClass/TeamSimple/README.md

 3. Start producer:

    Need to be in project folder.
 Couple libraries might need to be install by using pip.

+   Read tweets from twitter API, then send it to kafka

    `python Tweepy-kafkaProducer.py`